qinhanlei/AlgoFun/sorting/README.md

 So I decide use C do some thing I have never done.

-Most of sorting funciton is use like C standard library function qsort, below:
+Most of sorting function is use like C standard library function qsort, below:
 ```
 void qsort(void *buf, size_t num, size_t size, int (*compare)(const void *, const void *));
 ```